 - Firm charges for ISO 27001 preparation

-- Deliver policies and documentation
+- Delivers policies and documentation

 - Client struggles to implement manually